Shuttle/Shuttle.Esb.Management/guides-queues.md

 ### XmlQueueRepository

-The `XmlQueueRepository` persists the queue uris to an xml file called *queue.store*.
+The `XmlQueueRepository` persists the queue uris to an xml file specified in the application configuration file.

 The full application configuration file would be the following: